 I prefer to use thinner pork chops to make this dish, as it ensures quick cooking for weeknights.
 You can definitely make these with a thicker cut chop, just be sure to allow them to cook longer before cooking down the sauce, to avoid over-reducing it.

-- Marinade the pork chops in the mixture WITHOUT the chicken broth.
-The longer the better, but at least 30 minutes.
-Reserve the marinade prior to cooking the pork chops.
+- Marinate Pork Chops: Marinate the pork chops in all the ingredients, without the chicken broth, for at least 30 minutes.
+Reserve the marinade prior to cooking the pork chops. ?

-- In a cast iron skillet, sear the pork chops until golden brown on both sides.
+- Cook the Pork Chops: In a cast iron skillet, sear the pork chops until golden brown on both sides.
 If pounded thin, they will cook quickly.
-Once you flip the pork chops, add the reserved marinade and chicken broth, and let the marinade reduce and cook down.
+Once you flip the pork chops, add the reserved marinade and chicken broth, and let the marinade reduce and cook down. ?

-- One thick, the pork chops are ready to eat!
-These are great with rice, or any kind of potato side.
-Enjoy!
+- Reduce Sauce: Once thick, the pork chops are ready to eat!